illorens/Project_ADA_IGY/README.md

 # Research questions
-- How can we combine nutritional values such as sugar or fat content, energy and nutrition score in order to acquire a metric that indicates the obesogenic level of each food item?
+- How can we combine nutritional values such as sugar or fat content, energy and nutrition score in order to acquire a metric that indicates the obesogenic level of each food item ?
-- Is it possible to infer a prediction on obesity and health given our current data?
+- Is it possible to infer a prediction on obesity and health given our current data ?
-- What criteria should be used to separate the two ( or more) regions with different socio-economic environment?
+- What criteria should be used to separate the two (or more) regions with different socio-economic environments ?
-- Is there really a difference in product comsumption between these regions? and if there is, can it be related to the distance traveled by the product (influencing price and availability)?
+- Is there really a difference in product comsumption between these regions ?
+If so, can it be related to the distance traveled by the product (influencing price and availability) ?

 # Dataset